mrconter1/PullRequestBenchmark/README.md

     Assessing LLMs' PR review skills simplifies the evaluation process by allowing direct comparisons to human expert responses, focusing on the nuanced decision-making involved in software development.

-3. **Assertion: Code Review Benchmarks Tracks Progress Toward Traditional Programming Role Obsolescence**
+3. **Argument: If Both Previous Assertions Are Assumed to be True, Code Review Benchmarks Could Indicate Progress Toward Traditional Programming Role Obsolescence**

-    By measuring the code review capabilities of LLMs using benchmarks, we can track advancements towards automating traditional programming roles in a tangible way.
-The ability of LLMs to generate complex pull requests autonomously implies a potential obsolescence of traditional programmer roles, signaling a transformation in the software development industry.
+    If we accept the validity of both the first and second assertions, measuring the code review capabilities of LLMs using benchmarks could help us track advancements towards automating traditional programming roles.
+The ability of LLMs to generate complex pull requests autonomously would then imply a potential obsolescence of traditional programmer roles, signaling a transformation in the software development industry.

 ## Benchmark Format